 Bob Greenawalt and Lisa Hamm-Greenawalt are reinventing retirement.
-We left work in Colorado in 2018, packed up our Tacoma Tacoma truck with two bikes, a few suitcases, three musical instruments and three cats, and hit the road to explore this planet.
-First, we spent five weeks traveling around Europe, then a couple of months in the northeast USA saying goodbye to family and friends, Finally, in January 2019, we headed south.
+We left Colorado in 2018, packed up our Tacoma Tacoma truck with two bikes, a few suitcases, three musical instruments, and three cats, and hit the road to explore this planet.
+First, we spent five weeks traveling around Europe, then a couple of months in the northeast USA saying goodbye to family and friends.
+In January 2019, we headed south.
 (We had Gavin, our high school graduate on a gap year, for the first 9 months.)
 First stop in this hemisphere … México!

 Our plan: Live well with fewer things and less money.
 Drive less and walk more.
 Open our minds and our hearts.
 Collect experiences instead of stuff.
-We will live for about three months at a time in different communities all over Mexico – mountains, magical villages, beach towns, and urban centers.
-We’ll avoid high-crime areas for personal safety.
-We’ll also try to avoid US ex-pat havens as we work to become fluent in Spanish so that can really get to know the Mexican culture and its people.
+We live for about three months at a time in different communities all over Mexico – mountains, magical villages, beach towns, and urban centers.
+We avoid high-crime areas, a common-sense strategy we would use anywhere we lived.
+We avoid US expat havens and are working to learn Spanish so that can really get to know the Mexican culture and its people.

-We know we will be derailed from our travels now and then by family obligations, but even then, we will live life as an adventure, wherever we are.
+We have been derailed from our travels now and then by family obligations or opportunities, but even then, we live life as an adventure, wherever we are!

-Why?
-Because life is short, and the world is big.
-Join us on the adventure!
+Life is short, and the world is big.
+Join us on the journey!

 (We originally called this blog “Life is Short the World is Big,” but changed the name in Spring 2019 to “Messy Suitcase.”)